-- tiatives include reduction in its headquarters, global functions and countries workforce, and the closure of its development center in Holzkirchen, Germany. - Group-wide initiatives to streamline Novartis Technical Operations and implement new technologies, mainly in the Innovative Medicines Division and in the Sandoz Division, continued.
-In addition, Novartis Business Services launched the next phase of the new operating model to change outsourcing structures and transition activities to service centers.
+- The Innovative Medicines Division restructured its field force and supporting functions in Latin America, and following the Xiidra acquisition, its Ophthalmology field force in the US. - The Sandoz Division initiatives to realign its organizational structures to improve competitiveness.
+These initiatives include reduction in its headquarters, global - functions and countries workforce, and the closure of its development center in Holzkirchen, Germany. - Group-wide initiatives to streamline Novartis Technical Operations and implement new technologies, mainly in the Innovative Medicines Division and in the Sandoz Division, continued.
+In addition, Customer & Technology Solutions launched the next phase of the new operating model to change outsourcing structures and transition activities to service centers.